Film Review: Volga-Volga (1938)

 (source: tmdb.org)

-It never hurts for a film maker to enjoy the favour of people at the top level of government.
-During the Great Purge in Soviet Union it was not only a matter of career advancement but actually a matter of phsyical survival.
+It never hurts for a filmmaker to enjoy the favour of people at the top level of government.
+During the Great Purge in the Soviet Union it was not only a matter of career advancement but actually a matter of physical survival.
 One of those fortunates was Grigori Aleksandrov, whose 1938 musical comedy Volga-Volga is known as Stalin’s favourite film.

-The plot begins in Melkovodsk, fictional small town somewhere at Urals, which is run by Ivan Ivanovich Byvalov (played by Ivan Ilynsky), manager of local handicraft factory and pompous bureaucrat who eagerly awaits telegram about his promotion and transfer to Moscow.
-Such telegrams are handed by local letter carrier Dunya “Strelka” (“Arrow”) Petrova (played by Lybov Orlova), who is having romantic relationship with Alyosha Trubishkin (played by Andrey Tutyshkin), member of the local music orchestra.
-Byvalov receives the telegram but it, instead of promotion, asked for local talents to “Music Olympics” that are to be held in Moscow.
-Byvalov is at first sceptical, but changes his mind when he realises that he could make the trip to Moscow as “supervisor” of the talent.
-He, however, insists that only Alyosha’s orchestra, specialised in “proper” classical music, takes board the paddle-wheel steamer for Moscow.
-Dunya, who, with her friends, had specialised in playing folk music, is left behind, but instead decides to board another boat at take part in competition.
-During the ensuing boat race on the River Volga Dunya composes new song dedicated to the river, unaware that it would become great hit among Soviet masses.
+The plot begins in Melkovodsk, a fictional small town somewhere in the Urals, which is run by Ivan Ivanovich Byvalov (played by Ivan Ilynsky), manager of the local handicraft factory and a pompous bureaucrat who eagerly awaits a telegram about his promotion and transfer to Moscow.
+Such telegrams are handed by the local letter carrier Dunya “Strelka” (“Arrow”) Petrova (played by Lyubov Orlova), who is in a romantic relationship with Alyosha Trubishkin (played by Andrey Tutyshkin), a member of the local music orchestra.
+Byvalov receives the telegram but it, instead of a promotion, asks for local talents for the “Music Olympics” that are to be held in Moscow.
+Byvalov is at first sceptical, but changes his mind when he realises that he could make the trip to Moscow as the “supervisor” of the talent.
+He, however, insists that only Alyosha’s orchestra, specialised in “proper” classical music, boards the paddle-wheel steamer for Moscow.
+Dunya, who, with her friends, specialises in playing folk music, is left behind, but instead decides to board another boat and take part in the competition.
+During the ensuing boat race on the River Volga, Dunya composes a new song dedicated to the river, unaware that it would become a great hit among the Soviet masses.

 Somewhat ironically, the best performance in the film is in the role that could have been the most dangerous.
-Igor Ilynsky plays character of pompous, incompetent bureaucrat whose presence could, to more perceptive viewers, suggest that not everything is perfect in new Soviet socialist utopia.
-It was Ilynsky’s performance that won Stalin’s favour and he later liked to jokingly compare his subordinates, including future Soviet leader Nikita Khrushchev, with their fictional counterpart.
+Igor Ilynsky plays the character of a pompous, incompetent bureaucrat whose presence could, to more perceptive viewers, suggest that not everything is perfect in the new Soviet socialist utopia.
+It was Ilynsky’s performance that won Stalin’s favour, and he later liked to jokingly compare his subordinates, including future Soviet leader Nikita Khrushchev, with their fictional counterpart.
 Volga-Volga, with all of its flaws, remained popular among Soviet audiences.
-In 1961, during Destalinisation campaign, some of the scenes featuring name of Stalin were cut, and film was restored into original state only in post-Soviet Russia.
-In 2010 Russian state television aired another version with digital colourisation.
+In 1961, during the Destalinisation campaign, some of the scenes featuring the name of Stalin were cut, and the film was restored to its original state only in post-Soviet Russia.
+In 2010, Russian state television aired another version with digital colourisation.

 RATING: 5 /10 (++)